cncf/china-video-block/README.md

 This repo ships with its own wp-env ready to fire up a local development environment.

 Make sure you have node installed.
 Go to command line and check your version to confirm.
+We recommend nodejs 20.16.0.

 ```
 node -v